jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 ### 2. Get set up

-Depending on your circumstances this situation may involve you having to request access to certain services and platforms.
+Depending on your circumstances this situation may require you to request access to certain services and platforms.
 If for instance, you've just started working on a new project in a new team, you may have restricted access to certain services that are pivotal to you actually being able to access and run the code.
 You may need access to certain credentials and environment variables.
 Experienced members of your team will be able to point you in the right direction.
 If you're lucky everything you need might already be documented in the project wiki or README.
 Once you have resolved any access issues, you can now go ahead and get the project running.

 The setup process for our example is really easy.
 You can either clone the repo: